-Matthew Dicks is the internationally bestselling author of the novels Memoirs of an Imaginary Friend, Something Missing, (the 2014 Dolly Gray Award winner and was a finalist for the 2017 Nutmeg Award in Connecticut), Unexpectedly, Milo, The Perfect Comeback of Caroline Jacobs, Storyworthy: Engage, Teach, Persuade, and Change Your Life through the Power of Storytelling, Twenty-one Truths About Love, and the upcoming The Other Mother.
+Matthew Dicks is the internationally bestselling author of the novels Memoirs of an Imaginary Friend, Something Missing, (the 2014 Dolly Gray Award winner and was a finalist for the 2017 Nutmeg Award in Connecticut), Unexpectedly, Milo, The Perfect Comeback of Caroline Jacobs, Storyworthy: Engage, Teach, Persuade, and Change Your Life through the Power of Storytelling, Twenty-one Truths About Love, and the upcoming The Other Mother and Cardboard Knight.
 His novels have been translated into more than 25 languages worldwide.

-Matthew is a 31-time Moth StorySLAM champion and four-time GrandSLAM champion whose stories have been featured on their nationally syndicated Moth Radio Hour and their weekly podcast.
+Matthew is a 35-time Moth StorySLAM champion and 6-time GrandSLAM champion whose stories have been featured on their nationally syndicated Moth Radio Hour and their weekly podcast.
 He has also told stories for This American Life, TED, The Colin McEnroe Show, The Story Collider, The Liar Show, Literary Death Match, The Mouth, and many others.
-He has performed in such venues as the Brooklyn Academy of Music, The Wilbur Theater, The Academy of Music in North Hampton, CT, The Bynam Theater of Pittsburgh, The Bell House in NYC, The Lebanon Opera House, Boston University, and Infinity Hall in Hartford, CT.
+He has performed in such venues as the Brooklyn Academy of Music, The Wilbur Theater, The Academy of Music in North Hampton, CT, The Bynam Theater of Pittsburgh, The Bell House in NYC, The Lebanon Opera House, The Cutler Majestic, Boston University, and Infinity Hall in Hartford, CT.

 Matthew Dicks is also the co-founder and creative director of Speak Up, a Hartford-based storytelling organization that produces shows throughout New England.
 He teaches storytelling and public speaking to individuals, corporations, and school districts around the world.
 He has most recently taught at Yale University, The University of Connecticut Law School, Purdue University, The Connecticut Historical Society, Kripalu Center for Yoga and Health, Miss Porter’s School, The Berkshire School, and Graded School in Sao Paulo, Brazil.

-Matthew is married to friend and fellow teacher, Elysha, and they have two children, Clara and Charlie.
+Matthew Dicks is married to friend and fellow teacher, Elysha, and they have two children, Clara and Charlie.
 He grew up in the small town of Blackstone, Massachusetts, where he made a name for himself by dying twice before the age of eighteen and becoming the first student in his high school to be suspended for inciting riot upon himself.Download Bio